raffaelj/cockpit_BlockEditor/README.md

 ## Use existing block templates with a custom component

-This doesn't work with the LayoutComponents addon, because it doesn't provide the option to create custom block options.
+<del>This doesn't work with the LayoutComponents addon, because it doesn't provide the option to create custom block options.</del>

+I wrote an improved settings page for the LayoutComponents addon in which you can set the `block` key.

-You have to define your custom components in the field options instead with the key `"block": "text"`.
+You can define your custom components in the field options instead with the key `"block": "text"`.
 Now the component will use the text block template.

 In the following example I also used the EditorFormats addon to define a wysiwyg field with minimal editing options.